galaxyproject/planemo/README.rst

    % virtualenv .venv; . .venv/bin/activate
    % pip install git+https://github.com/galaxyproject/planemo.git

+Planemo is also available a `virtual appliance
+<https://planemo.readthedocs.org/en/latest/appliance.html>`_ for Docker_ or Vagrant_ (bundled
+with a preconfigured Galaxy server optimized for tool development).

 This quick start will assume you will have a directory with one or more tool XML files.
 If none is available, one can be quickly create for demonstrating ``planemo`` as follows ``mkdir mytools; cd mytools; planemo